powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 1 CGMES `ACDCConverter` (1* 12-pulse bridge) or 2 CGMES `ACDCConverter` (2* 6-pulses bridges).

 Other configurations such as back-to-back, multi-terminal or hybrid aren't supported with the reduced DC model.
-In one of these complex DC configurations is to be imported, it is required to set the optional parameter `iidm.import.cgmes.use-detailed-dc-model` to `true`.
+If one of these complex DC configurations is to be imported, it is required to set the optional parameter `iidm.import.cgmes.use-detailed-dc-model` to `true`.

 Each valid DC configuration is mapped to PowSyBl as follows: